kadenzipfel/ERC721K/README.md

 ERC721K is a maximally efficient, minimalist ERC-721 implementation.
 Inspired by [solmate/ERC721](https://github.com/Rari-Capital/solmate/blob/main/src/tokens/ERC721.sol)'s minimalist architecture and forked from [ERC721A](https://github.com/chiru-labs/ERC721A), the contract seeks to reduce ERC721 gas costs as much as possible.

+### Gas

+See how ERC721K compares to other popular implementations in [gas benchmarks](https://github.com/alephao/erc721-benchmarks).

 ### Security

 Though **this contract has not been professionally audited**, it has a strong [test suite](https://github.com/kadenzipfel/ERC721K/blob/main/src/test/ERC721K.t.sol) forked from [solmate](https://github.com/Rari-Capital/solmate/blob/main/src/test/ERC721.t.sol).